joa-quim/GMTjl_doc/examples/ternary/ternary_examples.md

-# Ternary plots
+## Ternary plots

-## Examples
+See manual at \myreflink{ternary}

+### A scatter plot example

-o plot points on a ternary diagram at the positions listed in the file ternary.txt (that GMT knows where to find it), with default annotations and gridline spacings, using the specified labeling, do
+To plot points on a ternary diagram at the positions listed in the file ternary.txt (that GMT knows where to find it), with default annotations and gridline spacings, using the specified labeling, do:

 \begin{examplefig}{}
 ```julia